A glance at five top storylines for Sunday's Cardinals-Colts game at University of Phoenix Stadium:

 - Run to daylight

 Fourteen yards on 24 carries is about as ugly as it gets anyway, and to have it come in an actual win, well, the Cardinals are living right.
-But as soon as last week’s game ended in Jacksonville there wasn’t a player or coach who understood the bullet dodged.
-The Cardinals’ running game had been better before last week’s debacle.
+But as soon as last week's game ended in Jacksonville there wasn't a player or coach who understood the bullet dodged.
+The Cardinals' running game had been better before last week's debacle.
+Andre Ellington and Rashard Mendenhall have to right that going forward.
+You don't want Robert Mathis able to know he can just pin his ears back every play.

 - Getting Lucky

 The Colts, despite the massive disappointment of Trent Richardson, have been able to run the ball a bit.
-Reggie Wayne’s injury dented Indy’s receiving corps.
-But the Colts’ offense still revolves around quarterback Andrew Luck, and his already star-like ability to create plays and lead the Colts back whenever he needs to do so.
+Reggie Wayne's injury dented Indy's receiving corps.
+But the Colts' offense still revolves around quarterback Andrew Luck, and his already star-like ability to create plays and lead the Colts back whenever he needs to do so.
 Can the Cards pressure him enough?
-The Cardinals lead the NFC with passes defensed and interceptions combined (82 according to Stats, Inc.) and the sacks have been coming via
+The Cardinals lead the NFC with passes defensed and interceptions combined (82 according to Stats, Inc.) and the sacks have been coming via John Abraham (seven in four games).
+Creating havoc will be crucial.

 - The irresistible force vs. the immovable object